 Sacrifice Health - Permanently suffer one of the following randomly selected negatives: -5 AC, -5 EV, or -10% HP.
 When you select this sacrifice, you will get to see which option has been chosen for you, and may accept or decline at that point.

 Sacrifice Love - Permanently make almost all monsters you encounter hostile to you.
 This includes derived undead which you generate and temporary monsters which you summon or create through evokable items.
 The only unaffected monsters are orbs of destruction, ball lightning, battlespheres, spectral weapons, and fulminant prisms.
 Notably, the fire vortices created by Fire Storm will be hostile.
-Also, the spell Enslave and all wands of enslavement will no longer function.
+Also, wands of enslavement will no longer function.

 Sacrifice Nimbleness - Permanently lose the Dodging skill.
 Any experience you've invested in it will be converted to additional piety.
 Worth bonus piety if you've also used Sacrifice Durability.

 Sacrifice Purity - Permanently acquire one or more ranks of one of the following bad mutations: Scream, Deterioration, Slow Healing, No Device Heal, or Reduced Attributes.
 The mutation is randomly selected when you choose this sacrifice, and you may decide whether or not to accept the selected mutation at that time.

 Sacrifice Resistance - Provides rF- rC-.